-◆Candidates opting to focus on Urban Infrastructure Field
+1) Candidates opting to focus on Urban Infrastructure Field

-Dates Subjects/Tests Time August 21 (Wed.)
-Foreign Language Proficiency (English) Academic Exam I 9:00 to 11:00 August 22 (Thu.)
-Academic Exam II - oral assessment To be announced
+Dates Subjects/Tests Time Foreign Language Proficiency (English) February 6 (Thu.)
+Academic Exam I 9:00 to 11:00 Academic Exam II (Oral Assessment) From 14:00

-◆Candidates opting to focus on Humanities and Social Sciences Field
+2) Candidates opting to focus on Humanities and Social Sciences Field

-Dates Subjects/Tests Time Foreign Language Proficiency (English) August 21 (Wed.)
-Academic Exam I 9:00 to 11:00 Academic Exam II - oral assessment To be announced
+Dates Subjects/Tests Time Foreign Language Proficiency (English) February 6 (Thu.)
+Academic Exam I 9:00 to 11:00 (Thai) Academic Exam II (Oral Assessment) To be announced

-- Before submitting application documents, individuals applying for Specialization in Infrastructure and Urban Society must first consult with a faculty member whom they would like as an academic advisor or with a faculty member who handles inquiries. - Those applying to the Urban Infrastructure Field concentration may also apply to the Specialization in International Infrastructure (IGSI) as a second option.
+- In Specialization in Infrastructure and Urban Society, some academic advisors do not take new students because of full of current advisees or any other reason. - Before submitting application documents, individuals applying for Specialization in Infrastructure and Urban Society must first consult with a faculty member whom they would like as an academic advisor or with a faculty member who handles inquiries.- - Those applying to the Urban Infrastructure Field concentration may also apply to the Specialization in International Infrastructure (IGSI) as a second option.

 - Examinees must enter the testing room at least 20 minutes prior to the start of the exam.
-For the examinees for Urban Infrastructure Field and Humanities and Social Sciences Field, if examinees are unable to enter the testing room by the time the oral examination begins, the examinees will be disqualified from the examination. - Certificates of Proficiency showing scores of TOEIC, TOEFL and IELTS scores, or such certificates showing CEFR equivalents of German, French, Russian, Chinese, Korean or Spanish proficiency tests will be collected before the start of Academic Exam I as required by the exam supervisor, etc. (Not required for applicants who submitted this with their application documents.)
-The certificates will be returned at the oral assessment. - Examinees may bring non-programmable scientific calculators for use in the written components of Academic Exam I. - Examinees may use language dictionaries for tests other than language proficiency exams.
-However, examinees may not use electronic dictionaries. - Applicants of the Special Admission for International Students can use English to answer the entrance examinations.
+For the examinees for Urban Infrastructure Field and Humanities and Social Sciences Field, if examinees are unable to enter the testing room by the time the oral examination begins, the examinees will be disqualified from the examination. - Certificates of Proficiency showing scores of TOEIC, TOEFL and IELTS scores, or such certificates showing CEFR equivalents of German, French, Russian, Chinese, Korean or Spanish proficiency tests will be collected before the start of Academic Exam I (For applicants who submitted it with application documents or will take written exam of foreign language, it is not necessary.).
+Certificates of language proficiency will be returned at the interviews. - Examinees may bring non-programmable scientific calculators for use in the written components of Academic Exam I. - Examinees may use language dictionaries for tests other than language proficiency exams.
+However, examinees may not use electronic dictionaries. - Applicants of the Special Admission for International Students can use English to answer the entrance examinations. - Academic Exam II (oral assessment) for candidates opting to focus on Urban Infrastructure Field is conducted in Japanese.

-■ Specialization in International Infrastructure (IGSI) Department of Infrastructure and Urban Society
+■ Specialization in International Infrastructure (IGSI)

+Department of Infrastructure and Urban Society